 Here’s a video to help you understand further:

 Montages are, by definition, a single pictorial composition made by juxtaposing or superimposing many pictures or designs.
 It is an editing technique used to narrate, usually in a fast-paced manner.

 They are one of the most useful elements in storytelling and in editing.
 Not only do they indicate the passing of time, but they can provide depth to your characters, create contrast between different situations, and weave a backstory or storyline between your muses.

 Perhaps one of my personal favorite montages come from Celeste and Jesse Forever.
 Its opening sequence, along with the opening billboards, is in the form of a montage.

 It effectively narrates the relationship between the two main characters, Celeste and Jesse, starting from the very beginning, and ending at the present.
 It also shows the progression of time, without it dragging on.

 You can watch it here:

-these tips may appear tricky, but mastering the use of these will come handy in narrating a story and painting a picture to convey a more impactful video.
+These tips may appear tricky, but mastering the use of these will come in handy in narrating a story and painting a picture to convey a more impactful video.